22 Gia Long Street

 The 22 Lý Tự Trọng building as seen in 2024, looking from the rear.

 22 Gia Long Street (số 22 đường Gia Long, /vi/ yah-lom), now 22 Lý Tự Trọng Street (số 22 đường Lý Tự Trọng), is an apartment building in Ho Chi Minh City, Vietnam.
 In April 1975, photojournalist Hubert van Es, working for UPI, captured an iconic photo of U.S. government employees evacuating the city by helicopter during the fall of Saigon, the last major battle of the Vietnam War.
 The photo depicts an Air America Huey helicopter landed on the roof of the elevator shaft of the building, evacuating employees as North Vietnamese People's Army of Vietnam troops entered Saigon.
-The evacuation was code named Operation Frequent Wind.
+The evacuation was codenamed Operation Frequent Wind.

 Photo location

 Facade of the building in 2019.

 The image was widely misreported as showing Americans crowding on to the roof of the United States Embassy to board a helicopter.
 In reality, the apartment complex, then called the Pittman Apartments, housed employees of the United States Agency for International Development (USAID), with its top floor reserved for the Central Intelligence Agency's deputy chief of station; the embassy was located at 4 Thống Nhứt Boulevard (now Lê Duẩn Boulevard), about 950 m to the north-northeast.

 The frequent misunderstanding of what the photograph shows stems from a change made to the photograph's caption at the Tokyo office of United Press International (UPI).
 Although the photographer van Es submitted the photo to UPI with an accurate caption, UPI's Tokyo office changed the caption so it falsely read: "A U.S. helicopter evacuating employees of the U.S. embassy."
 Although van Es repeatedly attempted to correct the error, his efforts were "futile" and he eventually "gave up."
 Thus, as van Es has explained, "[O]ne of the best known images of the Vietnam War shows something other than what almost everyone thinks it does."